Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb ('reverse a flatten', 're-inline') and resource ('session JSONL from the backup'), and it distinguishes the tool from siblings like flatten_session and unflatten_messages by specifying it restores the session to its pre-flatten state and deletes the backup.
+The description clearly states the tool reverses a flatten operation by re-inlining tool results and deleting the backup.
+It distinguishes from siblings like flatten_session (the opposite) by specifying it restores the pre-flatten state.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.